jonasmodie/tweeterSampleStream/README.md

-# tweeter Sample Stream application
+# Tweeter Sample Stream application

 The application streams sample of tweets from twitter v2 api

 To run the application you will need to create config(.conf) file and pass it as paramater

-# below are the key value pair requeird in application.conf
+# Below are the key value pair requeird in application.conf

      recordLimit = 10 ## this is to limit the number of stream record being pulled from tweeter api schemaFilePath = "/home/jonas/Academics/twitterAnalyser/schema/schema.json"